anshulgera17/learninglinux/Learning text.md

 Each of these files has a kernel version appended to its name.

 The Grand Unified Bootloader (GRUB) files such as /boot/grub/grub.conf or /boot/grub2/grub2.cfg are also found under the /boot directory.

+PID - process id
+PPID - parent process id
+TID - thread id
+UID - User Id
+GID - Group Id
+EUID(Effective ID) - determine the access right of the user EGID - determine the access right of the group
+RUID - identified the user who start the process RGID(Real Group ID) - identified the group that start the process

+nice value of each process decide the priority, -20 (high priority), + 19 (low priority) renice +5 pid